-Elly is currently a rural procedural general practitioner working in Geraldton.
-She has previously been a board member of the Midwest GP Network, and has spent five years as a Director on the Board of Panaceum Group Geraldton, serving two years as Chair.
+Elly is a rural procedural general practitioner working in Geraldton.
+She is currently a Board member of the Midwest GP Network and has spent five years as a Director on the Board of Panaceum Group Geraldton, serving two years as Chair.
 She is also a graduate of the Australian Institute of Company Directors.

-Elly, as an overseas trained rural general practitioner, is particularly interested in support and education of overseas trained doctors, as well as keeping general practice relevant and sustainable in the current economic climate.
+As an overseas trained rural general practitioner, Elly is particularly interested in the support and education of overseas trained doctors, as well as keeping general practice relevant and sustainable in the current economic climate.
 She is passionate about providing a voice for rural general practitioners in relation to policy and programs that affect rural practice.

 Dr Sally Edmonds

 Sally is currently the Deputy Director of Medical Services at Royal Flying Doctor Service (RFDS) Western Operations and has a 20 year association with RFDS working in various roles.
 She has previously spent time working as a rural doctor in Port Hedland and Broome, and has gained a deep understanding of the clinical and logistic challenges faced by health services throughout rural and remote WA, through her own experiences, as well as through regular contact with a far-reaching network of colleagues across the state.